 Costs include laundry costs for the Corporation.
 Costs, other than those related to labor, are forecasted to increase 3% each year of the Forecast Period, due to inflation.

 Housekeeping Expenses

 Costs include housekeeping costs for the Corporation.
-Costs, other than those related to labor, are forecasted to increase between 3% and 5% each year of the Forecast Period, due to inflation.
+Costs, other than those related to labor, are forecasted to increase 3% each year of the Forecast Period, due to inflation.

 Dietary Expenses